davidscheutz/SwiftUDF/README.md

 CounterView.create(using: CounterLoop())
 ```

-`SwiftUDF` will wrap your view into a container, subscribe to the loop's state and ensuring all state updates are dispatched on the main thread.
+`SwiftUDF` will wrap your view into a container, subscribing to the loop's state, calling `start` and `stop` of the loop and ensuring all state updates are dispatched on the main thread.

 ## Demo Project

-To see `SwiftUDF` fully in action, checkout the demo project.
-Compatible with iOS and macOS, including tests.
+To see `SwiftUDF` in action, please checkout the demo project.
+It contains a slightly evolved example of the counter app, compatible with iOS and macOS, including tests.

 ## Contributing